bradparks/GoFreeCDN/README.md

 	goapp deploy -oauth

-All data files are returned as a JSON buffer that contains gzip encoded chunks of files.
+All data files are returned as a JSON buffer that contains gzip encoded chunks of data as URLs.
 This makes it possible to reduce bandwidth for files that can be compressed easily.
 In addition, this implementation works around GAE limitation of 32 megs as a max file size.
 The JSON buffer also contains exact file sizes for each chunk so that a client can display accurate file download progress.
+A client would download each chunk from the indicated URL and then extract the chunk data with a gzip library and concat the results into the final output file.

 Example localhost curl: